 Professor, „Ion Creangă” State Pedagogical University, Chişinău (Moldova)

 Sergiu Musteaţă, a historian from the Republic of Moldova, has published seven monographs and more than 200 articles on history, cultural heritage preservation and textbooks analysis.
-He is the editor of two monograph series – ANTIM monographs and Unknown Documents and Histories (over 20 volumes published), and edits the young historian’s annual journal and Plural.
+He is the editor of two monograph series – ANTIM monographs and Unknown Documents and Histories (over 20 volumes published) and edits the young historian’s annual journal and Plural.
 History.
 Culture.
 Society Journal.
 Every year he does over twenty presentations and public lectures in various academic centers around the world.
 During recent years he has been a visiting scholar and a visiting professor in universities in USA, Germany, Romania, Portugal, Slovenia, Sweden and other countries.

 Assistant Professor, University of Bucharest (Romania)

 Valentin Săndulescu’s research interests cover interwar Romanian history, the history and historiography of fascism and antisemitism (with an emphasis on the Romanian Iron Guard), and also the history of the Jewish community in Romania.
-He has a PhD in history from the Central European University in Budapest and has held fellowships at institutes of advanced studies in Sofia and Bucharest.
+He has a Ph.D. in history from the Central European University in Budapest and has held fellowships at institutes of advanced studies in Sofia and Bucharest.
 In May 2010 he has been a Junior Visiting Research Associate at the Modern European History Research Centre, Faculty of History, University of Oxford.
 He is currently involved in two major research projects funded by the Gerda Henkel Foundation in Germany and the UEFISCDI in Romania.

 Professor, St. Francis Xavier University (Canada)

 A Comparative Politics specialist, Stan is interested in democracy and democratization, especially religion and politics, and transitional justice.
-She has authored/edited eleven books, published with Cambridge University Press, Oxford University Press, Routledge and others, and over 45 scholarly articles in peer-reviewed journal.
+She has authored/edited eleven books, published by Cambridge University Press, Oxford University Press, Routledge and others, and over 45 scholarly articles in peer-reviewed journals.
 A former member of the Scientific Council of the IICCMER, former expert for the Directorate-General for Justice, Freedom and Security of the European Commission, and former chair of the Wildavski Award Committee of the Political Science Association, she has served as an Associate Editor for Women’s Studies International Forum since 2009, and as Editorial Board member for over twenty academic journals (including EEPS, Human Rights Review, and Politics & Religion).
 Stan is currently President of the SRS.

 Senior Lecturer, Loughborough University

 Cristian Tileaga is a member of the Discourse and Rhetoric Group in the Centre for Research in Communication and Culture at Loughborough University in the UK.
 He has a general interest in social memory and transitional justice, discourse analysis, political psychology, and interdisciplinarity.
-He is co-author of Psychology and History: Interdisciplinary Explorations (Cambridge University Press, 2014), an edited volume exploring the problems and possibilities of interdisciplinarity.
-He is author of Political Psychology: Critical Perspectives (Cambridge University Press, 2013), and, more recently, of The Nature of Prejudice: Society, Discrimination and Moral Exclusion (Routledge, 2015).
+He is the co-author of Psychology and History: Interdisciplinary Explorations (Cambridge University Press, 2014), an edited volume exploring the problems and possibilities of interdisciplinarity.
+He is the author of Political Psychology: Critical Perspectives (Cambridge University Press, 2013), and, more recently, of The Nature of Prejudice: Society, Discrimination and Moral Exclusion (Routledge, 2015).

 Anthropology and Finance